GLP-1 receptor agonist: Research

-A retrospective cohort study published in 2025 evaluated GLP-1 agonists' benefits and risks compared to other anti-diabetic medications.
-The study suggested that GLP-1 agonists reduced risks of substance use and psychotic disorders, seizures, neurocognitive disorders (including Alzheimer's disease and other dementias), coagulation disorders, cardiometabolic disorders, infectious diseases, and several respiratory conditions relative to nonusers.

-GLP1 poly-agonist peptides, dual and triple receptor agonists such as tirzepatide (GLP-1 + GIP) and retatrutide (GLP-1 + GIP + glucagon) and combinations like cagrilintide/semaglutide which combines semaglutide with a dual amylin and calcitonin receptor agonist, are under research for whether these offer an advantage over single receptor agonists.
+Under research are GLP1 poly-agonist peptides, dual and triple receptor agonists such as tirzepatide (GLP-1 + GIP) and retatrutide (GLP-1 + GIP + glucagon), and combinations such as cagrilintide/semaglutide, which combines semaglutide with a dual amylin and calcitonin receptor agonist, and amycretin, which acts as both a GLP1 and an amylin agonist.

+Alzheimer's disease

+In November 2025, Novo Nordisk announced top-line results from two large-scale studies, evoke and evoke+.
+The studies reported failure to slow the progression of Alzheimer's disease versus placebo.

 Cardiovascular effects

-GLP-1 agonists have demonstrated cardioprotective effects when used to treat obesity, beyond their primary roles in glycemic control and weight reduction.
+A 2022 study reported that GLP-1 agonists have cardioprotective effects when used to treat obesity, beyond their primary roles in glycemic control and weight reduction.

-GLP-1 agonists may be beneficial in heart failure with preserved ejection fraction.

 Cancer

-In a retrospective study, GLP-1 exposure was associated with lower risks of specific types of obesity-associated cancers compared with insulin or metformin in people with type 2 diabetes.
-Compared to people using insulin, people taking GLP-1 agonists showed significant risk reduction in esophageal, colorectal, endometrial, gallbladder, kidney, liver, ovarian, and pancreatic cancer, as well as meningioma and multiple myeloma.
+In a 2024 retrospective study, GLP-1 exposure was associated with a lower risk of specific obesity-associated cancers compared with insulin or metformin among people with type 2 diabetes.
+Compared to insulin, GLP-1 agonists showed significant risk reduction in esophageal, colorectal, endometrial, gallbladder, kidney, liver, ovarian, and pancreatic cancer, as well as meningioma and multiple myeloma.
 Kidney cancers showed an increased risk with GLP-1 treatment relative to those treated with metformin.

 Depression

-GLP-1 agonists have shown antidepressant and neuroprotective effects.
-They can also be used to treat the metabolic consequences of second-generation antipsychotics, such as obesity.
+Studies have reported that GLP-1 agonists have antidepressant and neuroprotective effects and treat the metabolic consequences of second-generation antipsychotics, such as obesity.

+Parkinson's disease

+A 2022 UK study failed to find any advantage of using GLP-1 agonists to treat Parkinson's disease.

+Polyendocrine metabolic ovarian syndrome

+GLP-1 agonists are effective in reducing body weight in people with obesity and polyendocrine metabolic ovarian syndrome, but the effectiveness in polyendocrine metabolic ovarian syndrome without obesity is uncertain.

 Reward system disorders

 GLP-1 agonists are under development for substance use disorder, a condition with few pharmacological treatment options.
-They reduce the self-administered intake of drugs and alcohol in non-human animals, though this effect has not been proven in humans.
-The mechanism of their addiction-reducing effect is unknown.
-GLP-1 agonists are also under investigation for the treatment of binge eating disorder, the most common eating disorder.
+A 2022 study reported reductions in drug and alcohol use in non-human animals.

+Behavioral effects

+A 2026 U.S. study reported that the association between impulsivity and violent behavior was weaker among current than former GLP-1 agonist users.